shubro18202758/InstiGPT/README.md

 ### Backend

 1. Install the dependencies using `pipenv install`.
-1. Run the app using `pipenv run python main,py`.
+1. Run the app using `pipenv run python main.py`.

 ### Frontend